nrajesh/sripriya-profile/README.md

 ## 📚 Managing Content

-Book information is managed in the `src/lib/books.ts` file.
-To add, update, or remove a book, you can edit the `booksData` array in this file.
+Book information is managed in the `src/lib/data.ts` file.
+To add, update, or remove a book, you can edit the `rawBooks` array in this file.
 Make sure to add any new cover images to the `public/covers/` directory.